shoebahmed/gfg/README.md

     section I will show you how can verify this API.

   ##### Pagination
     PagingAndSortingRepository is used to support pagination.
 I have used Repository to return Page<?>.
-    Pagination is supported for all request.
-I have used headers to send back the information to client, to make this solution simple.
+Pagination is supported for Get request with query parameter.
+I have used headers to send back the information to client to make this solution simple.
 There is also an option to send this information in DTO.

       * page-number: 0 				Denotes the page number (zero based index)
       * total-pages: 1 				Total pages for this request